-In the primary shopping frontages, as defined on the Maps at the back of this plan, proposals for the change of use from A1, A2 and A3 uses to other uses will be required to meet the following criteria:
+In the primary shopping frontages, as defined on the back of the Policies Map, proposals for the change of use from A1, A2 and A3 uses to other uses will be required to meet the following criteria:

 - a) The proposal retains a pedestrian-level shop front with windows and display; - b) Any proposed non A1, A2 and A3 uses at pedestrian level should, wherever possible, have operational hours that include at least a part of traditional opening times (9.00am 5.00pm).
 Uses that involve operational hours in the evening or night should not create unacceptable disturbance or nuisance to residents or other users of the centre and surrounding areas.